-- b) By statute, defining communities of interest excludes any consideration of relationships with political parties, incumbents or political candidates - 3.
-Apply these further non-statutory considerations to COI input: - a) Where COI submissions conflict, generally give greater weight to those that: - (1) Aid in satisfying other statutory criteria, especially higherranked ones - (2) Are more relevant to the district type being considered (e.g., a COI focused on a national park might bear more weight for a congressional district than an Assembly one) - (3) Seem to represent a larger segment of a community - (4) More closely fit the statutory definition of a COI - (5) Are given by someone located in that COI - b) When an individual COI input submission is unclear or inconsistent with itself, generally give greater weight to the part of that individual submission that is more clear, specific, and central - c) Give due but carefully considered weight to COI input given via official resolutions by elected bodies - d) Give due but carefully considered weight to input by organizations; be aware of which interests a given organization does and does not represent, and be aware of how locally representative it actually is (or is not) - e) It is appropriate to consider COIs known to Commissioners through data or other documented evidence even if those communities have not submitted COI input - f) Sheer quantity of input on a given COI is difficult to weigh; COI submissions are aids to identify and define COIs; therefore, quantities (whether many or few) should be duly considered but are not decisive - g) In cases of multiple substantially identical COI input submissions that appear "scripted," generally evaluate the COI on its own merits, noting the above considerations about quantity of input; do not discount such input merely for seeming "scripted" - h) Be open to ways a heterogeneous region may nevertheless "share common social and economic interests" - Consider racially framed COI input in the context of all other traditional redistricting criteria, so that race is never a sole or predominating factor (except as needed for VRA compliance) - j) Give appropriate care and consideration to the possibilities of covert motivations and sources of COI input; factually questionable input can be checked or ignored; use a critical lens to discern attempts to reverse engineer districts; always look for actual evidence
+- By statute, defining communities of interest excludes any consideration of relationships with political parties, incumbents or political candidates - c) Where COI submissions conflict, generally give greater weight to those that: - (1) Aid in satisfying other statutory criteria, especially higherranked ones - (2) Are more relevant to the district type being considered (e.g., a COI focused on a national park might bear more weight for a congressional district than an Assembly one) - (3) Seem to represent a larger segment of a community - (4) More closely fit the statutory definition of a COI - (5) Are given by someone located in that COI - d) When an individual COI input submission is unclear or inconsistent with itself, generally give greater weight to the part of that individual submission that is more clear, specific, and central - e) Give due but carefully considered weight to COI input given via official resolutions by elected bodies - f) Give due but carefully considered weight to input by organizations; be aware of which interests a given organization does and does not represent, and be aware of how locally representative it actually is (or not) - g) It is appropriate to consider COIs known to Commissioners through data or other documented evidence even if those communities have not submitted COI input - h) Sheer quantity of input on a given COI is difficult to weigh; COI submissions are aids to identify and define COIs; therefore, quantities (whether many or few) should be duly considered but are not decisive - i) In cases of multiple substantially identical COI input submissions that appear "scripted," generally evaluate the COI on its own merits, noting the above considerations about quantity of input; do not discount such input merely for seeming "scripted" - j) Be open to ways a heterogeneous region may nevertheless "share common social and economic interests" - Consider racially framed COI input in the context of all other traditional redistricting criteria, so that race is never a sole or predominating factor (except as needed for VRA compliance) - Give appropriate care and consideration to the possibilities of covert motivations and sources of COI input; factually questionable input can be checked or ignored; use a critical lens to discern attempts to reverse engineer districts; always look for actual evidence - m) If testimony alone is insufficient to fully define a given COI, it may be helpful to seek current and valid demographic, economic, historic, land-use, and other data (e.g., via reports written by local communities about their own issues); and perhaps make inperson visits

-- k) If testimony alone is insufficient to fully define a given COI, it may be helpful to seek current and valid demographic, economic, historic, land-use, and other data (e.g., via reports written by local communities about their own issues); and make in-person visits - 4.
-Areas that are not specified by statute but overlap with the statutory Government units and Communities of Interest include: - a) Unincorporated communities and Census Designated Places (which are typically larger than a neighborhood and sometimes as large as a small city) - b) Current state election districts, which will be considered per Attachment #1, "Consideration of Current District Boundaries" - E. Compactness: Not bypassing nearby areas of population for distant ones - F. Nesting: Two whole, complete, adjacent Assembly districts per Senate district; ten whole, complete, adjacent Senate districts per Board of Equalization district
+- 3. Areas that are not specified by statute but overlap with the statutory Government units and Communities of Interest include: - a) Unincorporated communities and Census Designated Places (which are typically larger than a neighborhood and sometimes as large as a small city) - b) Current state election districts, which will be considered per Attachment #1, "Consideration of Current District Boundaries" - E. Compactness: Not bypassing nearby areas of population for distant ones - F. Nesting: Two whole, complete, adjacent Assembly districts per Senate district; ten whole, complete, adjacent Senate districts per Board of Equalization district